Introduction

 iMIS Food is a Quality Management System (QMS) solution that empowers food companies with real-time compliance, recipe, and management.
 Unlike traditional systems that rely on certifications, iMIS Food prioritizes ongoing using real-time data (Fig. 3).
 This ensures up-to-date information for informed decisions and a transparent food chain.

--> By 2025, iMIS Food will also offer a private supplier portal that integrates seamlessly into a company’s existing infrastructure.
+-> By 2025, iMIS Food will also offer a private supplier portal that integrates seamlessly into a ’s existing infrastructure.

 This shift towards private supplier portals, embedded within a company’s network, allows for a more controlled and dynamic information exchange.
 By prioritizing real-time data management and intra- and interconnectivity, companies can build a more robust and responsive system, ensuring accurate information flow and enhancing traceability and transparency across the supply chain.